Listening

 “Music is a moral law.
 It gives soul to the universe, wings to the mind, flight to the imagination and life to everything” -Plato-

-Our music curriculum at Charlton, aims to provide all pupils with a high quality music education, which both inspires and captivates a love for music.
-The curriculum is intended to develop a life-long love of learning musicology and with this, increase confidence, creativity and imagination of all pupils.
+The music curriculum is intended to develop a life-long love of learning musicology and with this, increase confidence, creativity and imagination of all pupils.

 All pupils should have a range of activities to develop their talents in all aspects including: listening and appraising, finding/making pulse & rhythm, singing, playing instruments, improvisation, composition and performance through our scheme ‘Charanga’.
-The children have an opportunity to learn a variety of instruments at school, including: clubs and class lessons that offer ukuleles, keyboards, recorders and ocarinas.

 Fundamental music skills learnt throughout the curriculum: